DmitryOstrovskiy/LongevityInTime_Test_Tasks/README.md

-### **Тестовое задание для Python разработчика** _Longevity In Time_
+### **Test task for Python develope** _Longevity In Time_

-### Описание
+### Description

-**Проект включает в себя создание RESTful API модели пользователя с помощью Django Rest Framework (DRF), интеграцию аутентификации и авторизации, используется Auth0 для аутентификации.**
+**The project includes the creation of a RESTful API user model using Django Rest Framework (DRF), integration of authentication and authorization, using Auth0 for authentication.**

-### Функционал
+### Functionality

-- **Модель пользователя.** Регистрации пользователя, вход в систему, получение профиля пользователя, обновление профиля пользователя и удаление учетной записи.
+- **The user's model** User registration, login, user profile acquisition, user profile update and account deletion.
-- **Безопасное хэширование и хранение паролей** Безопасное хэширование паролей и их хранение с использованием алгоритма хэширования Django - Argon.
+- **Secure password hashing and storage** Secure password hashing and storage using the Django - Argon hashing algorithm.
-- **Валидация и обработка ошибок** Реализованы соответствующие методы валидации и обработки ошибок для эндпоинтов.
+- **Validation and Error handling** Appropriate validation and error handling methods for endpoints are implemented.
-- **Кастомная модель пользователя и аутентификация** Кастомная модель пользователя, которая включает электронную почту в качестве уникального идентификатора.
+- **Custom User model and Authentication** Custom user model that includes email as a unique identifier.

-### Технологии
+### Technologies

 - Python 3.7
 - Django 3.2.20